lyc0826/COMIGHT/README.md

 #### **Convert Markdown into Word**

-- Converts Markdown text into Word documents, mostly keeps all the formats and styles as the original.
+- Converts Markdown text into Word documents, keeping formats and styles as the original.

 #### **Export Document Table into Word Document (Only works for Chinese Documents)**